Are Overseas Dental Implants Safe?

 If something does go wrong during or after your implant treatment overseas, you may not have any recourse to make a complaint or claim compensation as you would when visiting an Australian dentist.
 Your treatment abroad is unlikely to be covered by insurance, and travel agents make sure to absolve themselves of responsibility by not underwriting any specific clinics.

-If you need additional corrective treatments due to complications from your implant procedure, or even a replacement implant, you may be faced with the choice of returning to your overseas dentist or visiting your local dentist in Australia.
+If you need additional corrective treatments due to complications from your implant procedure, or even a replacement implant, you may be faced with the choice of returning to your overseas dentist or visiting your local dentist in Australia (If the implant brand and parts are TGA-approved for use, that is).
 Either way, the cost of corrective surgery works out more expensive in the long run than if you’d stayed at home initially.

 How to save money on dental implants